 Deferred Pensions are benefits that you can delay receiving to a later age to get a higher monthly benefit.
-The amount of your Deferred Pension is based on your Benefit Class and your age at retirement using the Twenty-Year Service Pension Benefit Amounts chart.
+The amount of your Deferred Pension is based on your Benefit Class and your age at retirement using the Twenty-Year Service Pension Benefit Amounts chart in Appendix B.